Political polarization in the United States: Politically polarizing issues

 On some issues with a wide public consensus, partisan politics still divides citizens.
-For instance, even though 60% of Americans believe that the government should provide healthcare for its citizens, opinions are split among party lines with 85% of Democrats, including left-leaning independents, believing that healthcare is the government's responsibility and 68% of Republicans believing that it is not the government's responsibility.
+For instance, in 2018, even though 60% of Americans believed that the government should provide healthcare for its citizens, opinions were split among party lines with 85% of Democrats, including left-leaning independents, believing that healthcare is the government's responsibility and 68% of Republicans believing that it is not the government's responsibility.
 Likewise, on some prominent issues where the parties are broadly split, there is bipartisan support for specific policies.
-For example, in health care, 79% of Americans think pre-existing conditions should be covered by health insurance; 60% think abortion should be broadly legal in the first trimester but only 28% in the second trimester and 13% in the third trimester.
-77% of Americans think legal immigration is good for the country.
-On gun rights, 89% support more mental health funding, 83% support closing the gun show loophole, 72% support red flag laws, and 72% support requiring gun permits when purchasing.
-In the federal budget, there is 80% or more support to retain funding for veterans, infrastructure, Social Security, Medicare, and education.
+In 2020, for example, in health care, 79% of Americans think pre-existing conditions should be covered by health insurance; 60% think abortion should be broadly legal in the first trimester but only 28% in the second trimester and 13% in the third trimester.

+In 2020, 77% of Americans thought legal immigration is good for the country.
+In 2019, on gun rights, 89% support more mental health funding, 83% support closing the gun show loophole, 72% support red flag laws, and 72% support requiring gun permits when purchasing.
+In 2017, in the federal budget, there is 80% or more support to retain funding for veterans, infrastructure, Social Security, Medicare, and education.

-Political polarization also shaped the public's reaction to COVID-19.
+Political polarization shaped the public's reaction to COVID-19.
 A study that observed the online conversations surrounding the COVID-19 pandemic found that left-leaning individuals were more likely to criticize politicians compared to right-leaning users.
-Additionally, left-leaning social media accounts often shared disease prevention measures through hashtags, while right-leaning posts were more likely to spread conspiracies and retweet posts from the White House's Twitter account.
+Left-leaning social media accounts often shared disease prevention measures through hashtags.
+Right-leaning posts were more likely to spread conspiracies and retweet posts from the White House's Twitter account.
 The study continues to explain that, when considering geographic location, because individuals in conservative and right leaning areas are more likely to see COVID-19 as a non-threat, they are less likely to stay home and follow health guidelines.